 In this article, we’re going to dive deeper into all those benefits, and you will also get tips on:

-- tips for how to safely use clary sage oil.
+- how to dilute and apply clary sage oil.

-- clary sage recipes that you can use for various hormone-related issues.
+- clary sage blends that you can use.

 1. Relieves Menstrual Cramps